Welcome to the North Mymms History Project

 "Make your way through the village, a very small one and you will see on the left, a little beyond the schools, a path over the fields to the church."

-That route is now blocked by Swanland Road and the A1 (M), but today's walker can still follow Bernard's directions by taking a footpath over the motorway to Tollgate Road and the footpath over the fields he was referring to.
+That route is now blocked by Swanland Road and the A1 (M), but today's walker can still follow Alfieri's directions by taking a footpath over the motorway to Tollgate Road and the footpath over the fields he was referring to.
 Below a few pictures of Water End cottages past and present along with the footpath over to the church.

 Water End cottages Image by the North Mymms History Project - Creative Commons BY-NC-SA 4.0